splunk/public-o11y-docs/gdi/get-data-in/application/java/performance.rst

            - 5.27 milliseconds
          * - Splunk OpenTelemetry Java agent 1.18.0
            - 16.85 milliseconds
-         * - Splunk OpenTelemetry Java agent 1.18.0 (AlwaysOn Profiling enabled)
+         * - Splunk OpenTelemetry Java agent 1.18.0 with AlwaysOn Profiling
            - 18.70 milliseconds
-         * - Splunk OpenTelemetry Java agent version 1.9.0
-           - 15.82 milliseconds
-         * - Splunk OpenTelemetry Java agent version 1.9.0 (AlwaysOn Profiling enabled)
-           - 17.38 milliseconds

       * Tested on December 9, 2022 using Splunk Java OTel agent version 1.18.0.
 For a description of the test environment, see :ref:`perf-overhead-java-setup`.